datalad-handbook/book/docs/basics/101-136-filesystem.rst

 process, but it also dissociates a file from its provenance that is captured in its previous dataset, with no machine-readable way to learn about the move easily.
-A better alternative may be copying files with the :command:`datalad copy-file` command introduced in detail in :ref:`copyfile`, and demonstrated in the next but one paragraph.
+A better alternative may be copying files with the :command:`datalad copy-file` command introduced in detail in the web version, and demonstrated in the next but one paragraph.
 Let's quickly clean up by moving the file back:

 .. runrecord:: _examples/DL-101-136-137